Neurogenetics Curriculum

 4. D.A chromosomal aneuploidy detectable by standard karyotype analysis

-Sturge-Weber syndrome is caused by a somatic activating variant in GNAQ (p.R183Q) that arises in cephalic neural crest cells during early embryogenesis.
+Sturge-Weber syndrome is caused by a somatic activating GNAQ p.R183Q mutation arising in early embryonic precursor cells; mutant cells are found primarily in vascular endothelium of affected tissue and in adjacent brain.
 Because the variant is confined to affected vascular and neural tissues (VAF typically 1-15%), it is absent from blood in most patients and will not be detected by standard blood-based sequencing.
 Deep sequencing of affected tissue (brain or skin biopsy from the port-wine stain) is needed for molecular confirmation.

 2. An apparently de novo pathogenic variant in MECP2 is confirmed in a girl with Rett syndrome.
 Her parents test negative on standard clinical sequencing of blood.
 The genetic counselor should advise that: